 In this article we will tell you about 7 simple but effective measures that would add some extra protection to your website.

-HTTPS is a more secure version of the conventional HTTP protocol used by the Internet.
+HTTPS is a more secure version of the conventional HTTP protocol used by the Internet and one of the most important means of internet protection.
 It uses the technology called Transport Layer Security (TLS) to protect the information that is exchanged between browser and server.

 HTTPS protects from:

 HTTPS provides data encryption and integrity and ensures that the user is who he claims to be.
 It uses SSL certificates (tiny files which allow secure connections from a web server to a browser).
 There are a few different “levels” of SSL certificate (Extended Validation (EV), Organization Validated (OV), and Domain Validated (DV) which mainly differ in scales of involved identity verification.

 The certificates can be purchased from several trusted providers like Comodo and GoDaddy.